lilydjwg/nvchecker/README.rst

 Dependency
 ----------
 - Python 3.7+
-- Python library: structlog, toml, appdirs
+- Python library: structlog, tomli, appdirs
 - One of these Python library combinations (ordered by preference):

   * tornado + pycurl